sollecitom/software-product-development-blog/content/posts/2023/2023-09-22-put-rest-to-rest.md

 1. It's simple, and easy to understand.
 You can perform the same actions on all resources, so you don't need to learn the details of a specific API to use it.
 2. The API is usable via a browser.

-# The problem with REST?

-So what's the problem with REST anyway?

 ## I don't lack experience with it

 First of all, a brief recap of my experience here.
 I started my back-end development career in a company that was using SOAP as its API style.
 I quickly graduated to REST, and then went on to use it for 12 years.
 My job has primarily been developing and evolving software products that use HTTP APIs extensively.